kritika1694/Heart-attack-data-analysis-with-Python/README.md

 Heart Attack Data Analysis using Python

-Skills : Python, Pandas, Seaborn, Plotty Express
+Skills : Python, Pandas, Matplotlib, Seaborn, Plotty Express

 The project is about: